jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-We don’t believe in one-size-fits-all success metrics for delivery; because every team is different.
-However, the software delivery patterns we’ve observed, especially the data points from top delivery teams, show key similarities that suggest valuable benchmarks for teams to use as goals.
+I don't believe in one-size-fits-all success metrics, because you're company and business isn't the same as the person sitting next to you.
+Unless you're coworkers, which could make this a really uncomfortable, and revealing, conversation.
 {{% /note %}}

 ---